HumanCellAtlas/data-store/CONTRIBUTING.md

 1. All Pull Request relating to an issue must include "connected to
   #123", where #123 is the issue number.

+1. Complicated suggestions to code should be expressed in a counter PR.

 # Rejection Criteria
-As a developer and reviewer these are some of the reasons a PR can me immediately reject:
+As a developer and reviewer these are some reasons a PR can me immediately reject:

-1. There is a lack of unittests or code coverage.
+1. There is a lack of unit tests or code coverage.

-1. The PR does not mee the the functional requirements of the original issue.
+1. The PR does not me the functional requirements of the original issue.

-1. There is innsufficient documention.
+1. There is insufficient documention.